Wakefield senior Ryan Metts (10) was one of five area soccer players named to the North Carolina Soccer Coaches Association's All-State team.

 For Burns and Scott, this is their first year honored.
 But the process has become seemingly routine for Metts and LaCivita, who are repeat selections, and Rafferty, who has been recognized during each of the past three seasons.
 (LaCivita, the lone junior, has a chance to make it a three-peat next year.)

-For his work on the pitch this fall, Leesville Road sophomore Fernando Castellanos was named to the Cap-7 Conference All-Conference team.
+For their work on the pitch this fall, Millbrook's Austin Dietz (left) and Wakefield's Ryan Metts were both named to the Cap-7 Conference All-Conference team.